 This information is a guide only.
 Contact us to talk about your individual circumstances.
 Even if you can’t get a Civil Defence payment, you may be able to get other help.

-How much can you get
+How much can you get?

 This depends on your current circumstances.